idptools/dodo/README.md

 | C | 0.22 Å | 0.14 Å |
 | O | 0.63 Å | 0.40 Å |

+The table is reproducible, not a set of magic numbers: `scripts/derive_peptide_table.py` re-derives it exactly from the committed frames in `tests/data/backbone/`, and `tests/unit/test_backbone_table.py` pins that regeneration and the placement accuracy in CI.

 Every bond length inside a rebuilt region is exact by construction.
 Side chains are still not built.

 It is opt-in because of the **seams**.
 Where a rebuilt region meets a folded domain, that domain's nitrogen still points toward where the region ran in AlphaFold's model, and folded-domain atoms are not DODO's to move.
-A peptide unit reaches at most 2.854 Å from an alpha carbon to the nitrogen it bonds to; a rebuilt alpha carbon measures 3.2–4.5 Å from it across 17 seams in three structures.
-The bond is unsatisfiable, so DODO leaves it long — about 2.2 Å against an ideal 1.33 — and reports it.
+A peptide unit reaches at most 2.854 Å from an alpha carbon to the nitrogen it bonds to; a rebuilt alpha carbon measures well beyond that from it.
+The bond is unsatisfiable, so DODO aims the atom as close as the residue's own N–CA–C angle allows and leaves the bond long — measured 2.6–3.7 Å against an ideal 1.33 (mean ~3.0) — and reports it.
 Nothing impossible is written: measured over three structures at three seeds, `--backbone` introduces zero atom pairs closer than the 1.00 Å floor below which no real bond exists.